 The Takeaway

-Choosing the right burr coffee grinder doesn't have to be complicated.
-Here's the simple version:
+Picking the right burr coffee grinder doesn't have to be complicated.
+Here's the short version:

 - Best Overall: Baratza Encore ESP — The industry standard for a reason

-- Best Manual: 1Zpresso JX-Pro S — Espresso-quality grinds at a filter-coffee price
+- Best Manual: 1Zpresso J — Espresso-quality grinds at a filter-coffee price

 - Best for Beginners: OXO Brew Conical Burr — Simple, reliable, no learning curve